youngspe/checked-inject/README.md

   apiKey: string

   // All root containers are automatically marked with 'Singleton', so a single
-  // instance of `ApiConfig` will be created and reused within the container
+  // instance of 'ApiConfig' will be created and reused within the container
   // it's provided to.
   static scope: Singleton
 }